OutSystems/docs-odc/src/eap/configuration-management/configuration-management.md

 ## How configuration management works

 A goal of Project Neo is to decrease complexity and increase productivity by making it easy to make changes from the Project Neo Portal.

+User management is a configuration that's often necessary for both developers and applçication end-users.
+Either because a new app was deployed to a stage, or because new users need to be added.
+Find more about it in [Manage Users](./manage-users.md).

-Developers create configurations with default values in Service Studio.
+For applicantion configurations, developers create configurations with default values in Service Studio.
 From the Project Neo Portal, you select the stage on which you want to work.
 Then you can view and modify some configuration values for apps deployed on that stage.

 You can override the configuration values from Service Studio in non-development stages.
 For example, in Service Studio a default value is set.
 When you deploy your app to Test, you can change the configuration values to mirror production values for testing and troubleshooting.
 Then when you move this configuration to Production you can change your values using real data.
 The changes you make are specific to a stage.
 This process occurs without needing to publish your application again.

 ![How configuration management works](images/configuration-management-works-diag.png "How configuration management works")

-Configurations can use one of the following values:
+App configurations can use one of the following values:

 * **Default** - is the value set in Service Studio for the configuration.
 You can use this value in the Development, Test, or Production stages.